Software development: Design

 Design involves choices about the implementation of the software, such as which programming languages and database software to use, or how the hardware and network communications will be organized.
 Design may be iterative with users consulted about their needs in a process of trial and error.
 Design often involves people who are expert in aspects such as database design, screen architecture, and the performance of servers and other hardware.
 Designers often attempt to find patterns in the software's functionality to spin off distinct modules that can be reused with object-oriented programming.
 An example of this is the model–view–controller, an interface between a graphical user interface and the backend.

 Programming

 The central feature of software development is creating and understanding the software that implements the desired functionality.
 There are various strategies for writing the code.
 Cohesive software has various components that are independent from each other.
 Coupling is the interrelation of different software components, which is viewed as undesirable because it increases the difficulty of maintenance.
 Often, software programmers do not follow industry best practices, resulting in code that is inefficient, difficult to understand, or lacking documentation on its functionality.
 These standards are especially likely to break down in the presence of deadlines.
 As a result, testing, debugging, and revising the code become much more difficult.
-Code refactoring, for example, adding more comments to the code, is a solution to improve the understandability of the code.
+Code refactoring is a technique for restructuring existing code without changing its external behavior, often to improve its design, readability, or maintainability.

+Since the popularization of large language models, AI-assisted software development has been used to augment human programming by having an AI handle syntax and write code.